paulbrodersen/netgraph/README.md

 # netgraph

-Python drawing utilities for publication quality plots of networks.
+Netgraph is a python library for creating publication quality plots of networks.
+Netgraph is compatible with a variety of network data formats, including `networkx` and `igraph` `Graph` objects.

 ## Installation